Ford Falcon (North America): Intermediate Falcon (1970½)

-For 1971, Ford adopted the Torino nameplate across its entire intermediate model line, leading to the retirement of both the Falcon and Fairlane nameplates in North America, and the entry level status was given to the Ford Pinto.
+For 1971, Ford adopted the Torino nameplate across its entire intermediate model line, leading to the retirement of both the Falcon and Fairlane nameplates in North America.

 Other uses of name

 Variations of the Ford Falcon were manufactured in Argentina, Australia, Canada, Chile and Mexico.
 Early Mexican built versions of the Ford Maverick used the Falcon Maverick name.

 From 1961 to 1967, passenger versions of the Ford Econoline and Ford Club Wagon were marketed under the Ford Falcon name.